atheiman/better-chef-rundeck/README.md

 $ bundle exec rake spec
 ```

 Tests are built with [Travis CI](https://travis-ci.org/atheiman/better-chef-rundeck) on all pushes.
+Tests require chef-zero, which requires Ruby version `>= 2.1.0`, so tests are only run for those versions of Ruby.
+However, the app itself should work on older versions of Ruby.